-A further responsible task awaited the Salzburger Kulturvereinigung in 1973, when the province of Salzburg took care of the Trakl memorial in the poet's birthplace, which had been newly created with the help of the Kulturvereinigung.
+A further responsible task awaited the Salzburger Kulturvereinigung in 1973 when the province of Salzburg took care of the Trakl memorial in the poet's birthplace, which had been newly created with the help of the Kulturvereinigung.
 Since 1973, the curator and director Dr. Hans Weichselbaum has constantly expanded and filled the memorial with life.
 The most important addition was the acquisition of the Trakl estate from Erhard Buschbeck, a school friend of Trakl (1978).
 It was supplemented by a donation from Prof. Lotte Tobisch-Labotyn in 2008.
-In 1987, on the occasion of the 100th birthday of Georg Trakl, the memorial was spatially expanded into a research and memorial site (GTFG).
-Today the GTFG has a considerable collection of manuscripts, documents, publications and photographs as well as a film portrait and is accessible to visitors on a daily basis.
+In 1987, on the occasion of the 100th birthday of Georg Trakl, the memorial was spatially expanded into a research and memorial site.
+Today the Geor Trakl research and memorial site has a considerable collection of manuscripts, documents, publications, and photographs as well as a film portrait, and is accessible to visitors daily.

-In the course of its 70-year history, the Salzburger Kulturvereinigung has established itself as the leading concert promoter in the city of Mozart.
-Today it is responsible for a large part of the symphonic musical life of the city and invites internationally renowned orchestras to the main venue of the Salzburg Festival even outside festival hours.
-In a long-standing partnership with the Mozarteum Orchestra Salzburg, more than 900 concerts have been organized to date.
+In the course of its 70-year history, the Salzburger Kulturvereinigung has established itself as the leading concert organizer in the city of Mozart.
+Today it is responsible for a large part of the symphonic musical life of the city and invites internationally renowned orchestras to the main venue of the Salzburg Festival even outside festival season.
+In a long-standing partnership with the Mozarteum Orchestra Salzburg, more than 900 concerts have been organized.
 The Salzburgers also know the Kulturvereinigung as the organiser of the Salzburg Street Theatre, which has been stopping at around 40 venues in the city and province of Salzburg every summer since 1970 with its theatre car and offers high-quality theatre with free admission.
-In addition, the Kulturvereinigung has been operating the Georg Trakl Research and Memorial Site (GTFG) since 1973 and conveys the literary heritage of Salzburg's internationally most famous poet in this museum and in numerous events.
+In addition, the Kulturvereinigung has been operating the Georg Trakl Research and Memorial Site (Georg Trakl Museum) since 1973 and conveys the literary heritage of Salzburg's internationally most famous poet in this museum and in numerous events.
 The ticket office of the Salzburger Kulturvereinigung is also located here in the historic Trakl House.

 Facts & Figures

-Dr. Heinz Erich Klier was Secretary General from 1951 to 2009 and is still active as Vice President today.
+Dr. Heinz Erich Klier was Secretary General from 1951 to 2009 and was active as Vice President until his death.

 1951 the Kulturvereinigung becomes the first tenant in the Festspielhaus and organises the very first subscription concerts there in Salzburg.